The Initial Spark

 Jiu Jitsu is an amazing mental workout.
 At my age, it’s rare for people to take up learning a new skill.
 I was surprised at how difficult it was (and still is) to remember the moves being taught, acquire the coordination to perform them, and develop the memory to retain them.
 This art constantly tests my memory, my spatial relationships, as well as my strategic thinking.
 It’s really like learning another language.

 It’s a form of meditation.
 When I’m drilling a new move or rolling with my opponent, the only thing I can think about is what I’m doing in that moment.
 All other thoughts go out the window.
 So for that hour I’m in class, it’s a magical experience during which time stands still.
 When I’m in the middle of a good roll with a well matched opponent, the only thing I hear is the sound of my breathing and I simply move without thinking.
 It’s difficult to convey just how great you feel from the endorphins that are released during such an activity.
 When I leave class, I’m on a natural high for days.
 I finally understand what runners have been talking about for all this time.
-When I’m training regularly, I feel happier, more relaxed, and more in touch with the world and other human beings.
+One of the best benefits of Jiu Jitsu is that when I’m training regularly, I feel happier, more relaxed, and more in touch with the world and other human beings.

 At this point, I’m hooked.
 I’d love to eventually earn my black belt, but it’s more important to me to know that I’m learning and developing.
 The belts will happen naturally.
 The biggest surprise for me has been learning that BJJ is an art form that has a profoundly positive impact on my character and I believe it helps its practitioners to be the best human beings they can possibly be.